 We may have to share your personal data with the parties set out below:

-For the purposes of operating this website, our business and to otherwise provides services to you including without limitation, our employees, contractors, IT and system administration providers, couriers, payment processors and fraud prevention and security services.
+For the purposes of operating this website, our business and to otherwise provide services to you including without limitation, our employees, contractors, IT and system administration providers, couriers, payment processors and fraud prevention and security services.

 Professional advisers including lawyers, bankers, auditors and insurers.